what we're about.

 to help figure out what to count as 'productive' or not, we trained a machine learning model on survey data that we collected a few months back. you can find the details on our intent classification repository. as a result, there are no 'magic words' that let you in every time. what we have noticed is that the algorithm prefers longer and more specific answers oriented around some kind of work or just taking a break.

-did an intent not work as you expected it to? our algorithm isn't perfect! if you'd like to help improve it, you can submit the example here and tell us what you expected to happen.
+did an intent not work as you expected it to? our algorithm isn't perfect! if you'd like to help improve it, you can submit the example on our feedback form and tell us what you expected to happen.

 we're always looking for more ways to improve reflect. if you’d like to suggest anything, please reach out at email@example.com.